devrim113/Project-AttendanceSystem-DevOpsCloud/load_test/README.md

   - Login to your web application.
   - Use browser developer tools (e.g., Inspect element in Chrome DevTools) to examine the cookies associated with the application domain.
   - Look for a cookie named "bearer" contains the JWT token.
 The token value will be a long string of characters.

+- Replace `<<USER_ID>>` in the package.json file with the user ID of your test account.

+**package.json is included in the .gitignore, so that these variables are not accidentally committed.**

 **2. Test Configurations:**